saltyrtc/saltyrtc-client-java/README.md

 This is a [SaltyRTC](https://github.com/saltyrtc/saltyrtc-meta) implementation for Java 7+.

-The development is still ongoing, the current version is not yet functional.
+The development is still ongoing, the current version is only at alpha-level and should not be used for production yet.

 ## License